geoffrey4444/spectre-cpp-basics/LessonOutlines/Lesson6.md

 - change [size / 2] to [size + 40]...undefined behavior
 - replace with gsl::at...code terminates
 - fix all [] to gsl::at

+- add a std::move version of the scale_scalar_field function
+- delete the copy construtor and copy assignment, and all uses of it